 In the spring of 2016 I was enrolled in the University of Missouri’s School of Information Science & Learning Technology’s (SISLT) Online Education certificate program.
-I was only in the program for that one semester before taking a new job in a new state… Continue Reading “Why Did My Job Exist?: Decline of Consortial Monograph Circulation at University of Missouri St. Louis, 2011-2016
+I was only in the program for that one semester before taking a new job in a new state… Continue Reading “Why Did My Job Exist?: Decline of Consortial Monograph Circulation at University of Missouri St. Louis, 2011-2016”

 Thanks to having an employer who actually sees the value in investing in its employees I was able to attend the Access Services Conference for the first time, this year, in Atlanta.
-If you’re not aware, this is a smaller conference that is dedicated… Continue Reading “Access Services Conference
+If you’re not aware, this is a smaller conference that is dedicated… Continue Reading “Access Services Conference”

 How many of us got started in libraries when we were in college and needed rent (and beer) money?
 For me, I was a junior in at Webster University into which I’d just transferred from my community college.
-I’d started out being a seasonal… Continue Reading “Student Workers: The Doozers of Academic Libraries
+I’d started out being a seasonal… Continue Reading “Student Workers: The Doozers of Academic Libraries”

 Well, it finally happened!
 After 2.5 years of laborious and demoralizing job hunting I’ve finally been graced with a NEW JOB!
 About two months ago UNLV offered me the position of Circulation Manager for their Lied Library.
-I agreed to it right away and… Continue Reading “Big Changes: Or, Why I’ve not Been Posting or at ALA.
+I agreed to it right away and… Continue Reading “Big Changes: Or, Why I’ve not Been Posting or at ALA.”

 First thing this morning was a shower.
 I’m sure all my fellow attendees will appreciate that.
 Shower done I packed and checked out of my room.
-By the time that was done I didn’t have time for breakfast before my first event; visiting the… Continue Reading “Missouri Library Association Conference, Day 3
+By the time that was done I didn’t have time for breakfast before my first event; visiting the… Continue Reading “Missouri Library Association Conference, Day 3”

 Lately, I’ve been too busy to blog.
 But, I did write a promotional article about our library for our campus’ student newspaper!
 You can read it here.
 Do it!
 Now!
 It’s really good.
 You know you want to.